Thanks for stopping by my little corner of the investment world! I’m Noah, an avid DIY investor on a quest for wealth & wisdom.

 The WiseStacker Way

-Here are the 10 steps I recommend you to take to become FIRE (be financially free and retire early):
+Here are 10 steps I recommend you take to become FIRE (financially free & retire early):

 Write down a simple plan.

 Know your investment style.

 Are you a hands-off mutual fund/ETF kind of investor, or a DIY investor?